MCL Tear Tower Grove, MO

 Pre- and Post-Surgical Rehabilitation

 Pre/post surgical rehabilitation is crucial for recovery both before and after surgery.
 At Axes Physical Therapy in Tower Grove, MO, we provide customized rehab programs to prepare your knee for surgery by enhancing strength and flexibility.
-Post-surgery, our Tower Grove, MO physical therapists collaborate with you to optimize recovery, emphasizing knee stability and function restoration.
-This comprehensive approach ensures you can return to your normal activities as quickly and safely as possible.
+Post-surgery, our Tower Grove, MO physical therapists partner with you to maximize recovery, concentrating on knee stability and functional restoration.
+This comprehensive approach guarantees you can resume your regular activities swiftly and securely.

 Tower Grove, MO Physical Therapy for MCL Tears

-Physical therapy in Tower Grove, MO plays a pivotal role in the recovery from an MCL tear, aiming to restore knee function, strength, and mobility.
+Physical therapy in Tower Grove, MO is essential for recovering from an MCL tear, focusing on restoring knee function, strength, and mobility.
 At Axes Physical Therapy in Tower Grove, MO, our approach includes:

 • Range of Motion Exercises: Slowly enhancing flexibility and minimizing stiffness.